anushatomar13/Technical-Writing-Portfolio/README.md

 Issue and PR: https://github.com/OpenMined/writing/issues/203

 ## Technical Writing Experience-
-- I am a freelance technical writer at **Acceldata** , where I write technical articles on various topics under data science, and machine learning.
+- I am a freelance technical writer at **Acceldata** , where I write technical blogs on various topics under data science, and machine learning.
 - Previously, I have interned at Tricky Freaky as a technical writer.